-The core lecture series and an increasing number of other department conferences are webcast to surrounding sites and recorded.
-All of these lectures are later available for streaming via a password-protected site.
+The core lecture series and an increasing number of other department conferences are webcast to surrounding sites.
+All of these lectures are recorded and later available for streaming via a password-protected site.

 Professional liability insurance is provided for claims arising from services performed while acting as a resident.
 The program provides minimum limits of $1 million per occurrence/$3 million annual aggregate.
 Life and disability insurance is available for up to six times the PGY annual salary and may be extended to cover family members.

 A Missouri state license to practice medicine (permanent or temporary) is essential before beginning training.
 Fees associated with a temporary Missouri license and appropriate narcotics permits are paid by the hospital.
 Any resident obtaining permanent medical licensure is responsible for fees incurred.

 Residents receive three weeks of scheduled vacation per academic year (July 1 through June 30) and one reading week.

 American Institute for Radiologic Pathology (AIRP)

 Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, D.C.
 Mallinckrodt Institute of Radiology (MIR) covers the costs of registration and tuition, as well as up to $2,000 in living expenses for residents attending the course.

 Residents are provided with coupons to cover meal expenses while on call and are granted the employee discount for hospital cafeterias.

 Free parking is available in a gated parking garage approximately two blocks from the medical center.
 Shuttle service is provided.

-Mallinckrodt provides funds for resident social events, which are planned and scheduled by a committee of residents.
-Prior events have included:
+MIR provides funds for resident social events, which are planned and scheduled by a committee of residents.
+Prior events include:

 - Resident welcome picnic